 Avid skiers with a love for outdoor activities, including snowshoeing and snowmobiling, their winter retreat is equipped with an additional garage for winter toys and snow equipment.
 A basement sauna and built-in media room, adjacent to the bunk room, offer great alternatives for entertainment indoors.

 Although the couple had an existing summer retreat on the lake, the family chose to build a winter home near MT.
 Hood, not far from their Portland home base.
 The natural beauty of the winter season in this more remote location allowed for perfect conditions for the activities they love.

 Being native Oregonians, the couple selected a location less than two hours away from home and just a short drive away from the MT.
 Hood National Forest and adjacent ski resorts.
 Recognizing the natural beauty of the site’s surrounding area, Mark and Crystal knew that building a log home would create that special connection with the land.

 Including a large picture window facing the lush green of the forest and plenty of deck space in their design, the couple was able to effortlessly blend the comforts of their indoor sanctuary with the tranquility of the mountain atmosphere.

-As the couple went through the design process with M.T.N Architects, PrecisionCraft's in house design firm, they began to ask questions about sustainable home building.
-Having heard about the LEED Program before, the couple went through several consultations with their project’s architect to design a home that could eventually be LEED certified.
+As the couple went through the design process with M.T.N Design they began to ask questions about sustainable home building.
+Having heard about the LEED Program before, the couple went through several consultations with their project’s designer to develop a home that could eventually be LEED certified.
 Mark and Crystal realized that when building a sustainable home, many of the home's final green features begin with the design process.

 Features such as determining the depth of the eaves, which shade and protect the home during the summer months, and determining how high the exterior wood would be from the home’s foundation needed to be addressed early.